Alira-Coffman/Alira-Coffman/README.md

 ### Checkout my Educational Blog
 Interested in learning how to code?
 Maybe there is a topic you want to discover.
-Checkout Clarifying Code
+#### Most Recent Posts
 <!-- BLOG-POST-LIST:START -->
 - [JavaScript: Exploring Array Methods](https://aliracoffman.com/2021/12/10/javascript-exploring-array-methods/)
 - [JavaScript: FUNctions](https://aliracoffman.com/2021/11/28/javascript-functions/)